oluchii/tdd-devops-2025/01-Linux-by-maryCynthiaEjike/assingment_guide.md

 - use the `mkdir` to  make a directory

-- use the `cd` command to enter the directory
+- use the `cd` command to enter the directory created

-- use the `touch` to create a file
+- use the `touch` to create a file in the directory

 - use the `chmod` command to change permission of the files